Why Prediction Culture Is Popping Up Everywhere

 Streaming Shows and Social Interaction

 Streaming platforms don’t just host shows.
 They host communities.
 Fans post clips, share theories, and guess outcomes.
-This overlaps with betting logic because it’s about guessing an outcome before it happens and comparing that guess to friends or followers.
+This overlaps with prediction logic because it’s about guessing an outcome before it happens and comparing that guess to friends or followers.

 Where This Culture Could Go Next